Metalama//Conceptual documentation/Creating aspects/Writing T# templates/Writing compile-time code

 Compile-time local variables

 Local variables are run-time by default.
-To declare a compile-time local variable, you must initialize it to a compile-time value.
-If you need to initialize the compile-time variable to a literal value such as 0 or "text", use the meta.CompileTime method to convert the literal into a compile-time value.
+To declare a compile-time local variable, you must initialize it with a compile-time value.
+If you need to initialize the compile-time variable with a literal value such as 0 or "text", use the meta.CompileTime method to convert the literal into a compile-time value.

 Examples: